Apricot Eggnog Bars

 - 2 cups eggnog

 - In a small bowl, combine the crushed cookie crumbs, almonds and butter.
 Press onto the bottom of an ungreased 11x7-in. baking dish.
-Bake at 350° for 8-10 minutes or until golden brown.
+Bake at 350° until golden brown, 8-10 minutes.
 Cool on a wire rack.

 - Chop 8 oz. white chocolate.
 In a small saucepan, melt chopped chocolate; cool.
 Sprinkle apricots over crust.

 - In a large bowl, beat cream cheese until smooth.
-Beat in the melted chocolate and brandy.
+Beat in the melted chocolate and, if desired, brandy.
 Gradually beat in eggnog.
 Add egg; beat on low speed just until combined.
 Pour over crust.

 - Place baking dish in a larger baking pan; add 1 in. of boiling water to larger pan.
-Bake, uncovered, at 350° for 55-60 minutes or until center is just set (mixture will jiggle).
+Bake, uncovered, at 350° until center is just set (mixture will jiggle), 55-60 minutes.

 - Remove baking dish from water bath; cool on a wire rack.
-Cover and refrigerate for 2 hours or until firm.
+Cover and refrigerate until firm, about 2 hours.
 Chop and melt remaining chocolate; drizzle over top.
 Cut into bars.
 Refrigerate leftovers.
-Yield: 1 dozen.

-Originally published as Apricot Eggnog Bars in Taste of Home Christmas Annual Annual 2011, p149
+Originally published as EGGNOGGERS in Taste of Home Christmas Annual 2011